 - Novel approach to chronic pain with demonstrated clinical proof of concept.
 ETX-810, which we believe is the only PEA prodrug in clinical development, is being developed based on a precedent body of data for PEA demonstrating clinically meaningful statistically significant reductions in pain intensity across multiple clinical studies and pain conditions, with over 3,000 patients evaluated in published clinical studies of PEA.
-In one randomized, placebo-controlled study in over 600 chronic low back pain patients, PEA demonstrated statistically significant reductions in pain intensity in pain versus placebo.
-A published post-hoc analysis of this study further showed a greater than 50% reduction in pain intensity in 82% of patients treated with PEA.
-We believe this and other clinical studies with PEA provide clinical proof of concept of PEA's potential in the treatment of chronic pain, however, data from precedent studies of dietary supplement PEA may not be a reliable predictor of the efficacy or other benefits of ETX-810. - Designed for desirable pharmacokinetics.
-In clinical studies in healthy volunteers, ETX-810 has demonstrated rapid absorption and efficient release of biologically active PEA, resulting in approximately three times higher PEA exposure on a matched dose basis compared to a commercially available dietary supplement formulation of PEA.
+In one randomized, placebo-controlled study in over 600 chronic low back pain patients, PEA demonstrated statistically significant reductions in pain intensity in 82% of patients treated with PEA.
+We believe this and other clinical studies with PEA provide clinical proof of concept of PEA's potential in the treatment of chronic pain, however, data from precedent studies of dietary supplement PEA may not be a reliable predictor of the efficacy or other benefits of ETX-810 and we will not use such data to support an application for marketing approval by any regulatory body. - Designed for desirable pharmacokinetics.
+In clinical studies in a small number (80) of healthy volunteers, ETX-810 has demonstrated rapid absorption and efficient release of biologically active PEA, resulting in approximately three times higher PEA exposure on a matched dose basis compared to a commercially available dietary supplement formulation of PEA.
 Precedent clinical data has demonstrated a clear dose response with respect to PEA's ability to reduce pain intensity in chronic pain settings, supporting our approach to optimize the pharmacokinetic exposure of PEA with ETX-810. - Well tolerated and no known abuse liability in clinical studies.
 Phase 1 single- and multiple-ascending dose (MAD) clinical trials with ETX-810 have resulted in no serious adverse events (SAEs), no discontinuations and no clinically meaningful differences from placebo.
 The tolerability data of ETX-810 observed in these trials appears to be consistent with the precedent clinical studies of PEA.
 In addition, as an endogenous bioactive lipid, the potential for abuse is considered to be low and precedent clinical studies of PEA have no reported adverse events related to abuse. - Potential to be used as a monotherapy or in combination with other analgesics.
 In multiple precedent clinical trials, PEA demonstrated reductions in pain intensity both as a monotherapy and in combination with other pain therapies such as antidepressants, anticonvulsants, and opioids.
 To date, we have not observed any clinically relevant drug-drug interactions with ETX-810.
 We believe the favorable tolerability data in clinical trials and endogenous nature of PEA make ETX-810 unlikely to have drug-to-drug interactions and position it for the potential to be used in combination with other chronic pain medications, if approved, which is critical as clinicians commonly resort to polypharmacy as a treatment strategy for chronic pain.

-We believe the precedent favorable clinical activity of PEA and the optimized pharmacokinetics and favorable tolerability demonstrated to date for ETX-810, combined with our development and manufacturing expertise, put us in position to progress a robust clinical development program for ETX-810.
-Our goal is to ultimately bring ETX-810 through registrational studies as the first PEA-based therapeutic approved for the treatment of chronic pain, potentially addressing the critical unmet need in chronic pain treatment for novel, effective, non-opioid, and non-addictive therapeutic options.
+We believe that the optimized pharmacokinetics and favorable tolerability demonstrated to date for ETX-810, combined with our development and manufacturing expertise, put us in position to progress a robust clinical development program for ETX-810.
+Based on the results of our clinical development of ETX-810, our goal is to ultimately bring ETX-810 through registrational studies as the first PEA-based therapeutic approved for the treatment of chronic pain, potentially addressing the critical unmet need in chronic pain treatment for novel, effective, non-opioid, and non-addictive therapeutic options.
 Our research suggests that a multi-billion dollar commercial opportunity is available for a new chronic pain agent with proven efficacy and a favorable safety and tolerability profile.